FIG Marketing

 Alternative investments provide the opportunity to get exposure to various risks different from the stock (economy) and bond (interest rate) markets.
 We look to private equity, private debt, real estate, merger arbitrage, quantitative, and other strategies to diversify the risks in a client’s portfolio.

-Our Solution: A Holistic Approach
+Our Solution: A Holistic High-Net-Worth Approach

 At Schechter, we’re believers in building a portfolio that takes both active and passive approaches into account.
 We’re even bigger believers in the idea that no two investors require the same method.